-2.8.3 RECOMMENDED TIMELINE FOR PHD TRAINING EXPERIENCE
+2.8.3 TIMELINE FOR PHD TRAINING EXPERIENCE

 In our PhD Program, the student has tremendous ownership over their own destiny and responsibility for progressing toward their graduation.
 Hence, the PhD student has the responsibility to manage the timing of their progression through the PhD training experience according to a timeline that is mutually agreeable with the PhD advisor and their PhD Committee.
 Therefore, it is incumbent on the PhD student to communicate with their advisor and PhD Committee at regular intervals to make sure that their progression through the program is following a timeline that is suitable to and in accordance with the expectations of the PhD advisor and PhD committee at each check-in.
-That said, the Graduate Program offers the following timeline as a recommend timeline for students to progress through their PhD training experience in BME, but the Graduate Program Committee appreciates that each student is different and each PhD training experience is different so there will be students who do not follow this timeline, or only loosely follow the timeline.
-Every student should regularly (suggested every 3 months, or 4x per year) check in with their advisor and the members of their PhD Committee (suggested every 12 months, or once per year, at a minimum) to determine if he/she/they is progressing at a pace and according to a timeline that is leading to a successful and productive PhD training experience.
+The Graduate Program expects students to progress through their PhD training experience in BME according to the timeline below.
+Additionally, every student should regularly check in with their PhD advisor (suggested every 3 months, or 4x per year at a minimum) and the members of their PhD Committee (suggested at least once per year) to determine if they are progressing at a pace that is leading to a successful and productive PhD training experience.